How Many Puppies Can a Chihuahua Have in a Litter

 Breeders in the industry are certain that a Chihuahua female should not be bred more than four times since it is detrimental to her physical and emotional well-being.

 To sum it up in a single word: brachycephaly.
-Over the course of thousands of years, Chihuahuas have been brought into captivity and improved through breeding.
+Throughout thousands of years, Chihuahuas have been brought into captivity and improved through breeding.
 However, Chihuahuas have always had huge heads and small, short noses contributing to breathing difficulties.

 The head shape of the Chihuahua can vary, which is why we have labels like “deer head Chihuahua” and “apple head Chihuahua” to differentiate between the two most common head shapes.
 Because of the small size of both their heads as well as their tiny bodies, Chihuahuas as a whole have smaller litters and more risky deliveries.